NitroxHead/jupyter-book-blog/posts/mermaid-diagrams.md

+---
+title: "Interactive Diagrams with Mermaid"
+date: "2024-03-22"
+description: "This post demonstrates the powerful Mermaid diagram capabilities integrated into this Jupyter Book blog.
+Mermaid allows you to create interactive flowcharts, sequence diagrams, and more using simple text syntax."
+---

 # Interactive Diagrams with Mermaid

-*March 22, 2024*

 This post demonstrates the powerful Mermaid diagram capabilities integrated into this Jupyter Book blog.
 Mermaid allows you to create interactive flowcharts, sequence diagrams, and more using simple text syntax.